Steinberg Floats Sales Tax Increase to Help Lower-Income Neighborhoods

 Business leaders and community partners gathered to hear Steinberg share the message of All In Sac.

-“All In, for all of us, captures the spirit of what I believe,” Steinberg said.
-“Why does a third-grader living in South Sacramento has less of a chance at life than a third-grader living in East Sacramento?”
+"All In, for all of us, captures the spirit of what I believe," Steinberg said.
+"Why does a third-grader living in South Sacramento have less of a chance at life than a third-grader living in East Sacramento?"

 Passed by voters in 2012, Measure U is currently a half-cent sales tax that generates $50 million for the city to use on things like parks, police and fire departments.
 The tax is set to expire in 2019.